 In~\cref{fig:saliency}, we demonstrate saliency detection in 3D.
 In this figure we select three scenes from ScanNet and two scenes from Replica.
 Similarly, we detect saliency on each frame using InSPyReNet\cite{kim2022revisiting} and construct saliency LIM for surface saliency field.

-In the second row, high salient regions are colored in yellow.
-Here we see the object that is interest.
-This further directs a robot in 3D scene.
-For example, in first column, sofa, chair, curtain and television in the room surely gets more attention in daily life.
-In the second, a meeting room, obviously the long desk and chairs are the major components.
-Also for the bed in the third column of the hotel room, the sofa, desk, lamp, television in the fourth and the sofas and chairs in the last.
+In the second row, high saliency regions are colored in yellow, indicating the object of interest.
+This information can be used to guide a robot's navigation in 3D scene.
+For example, in the first column, the sofa, chair, curtain, and television in the room certainly attract more attention in daily life.
+In the second column, a meeting room, the long desk and chairs are obviously the main components.
+Similarly, in the third column showcasing a hotel room, the bed stands out, along with the sofa, desk, lamp, and TV in the fourth column, and the sofas and chairs in the last column.